Syrian refugees receive road safety training

 "I'm delighted that our road safety officers and officers from Dyfed Powys Police are working together to keep all members of our communities safe when they are using our roads."

-The group of Syrian refugees that took part in the cycling training are part of the six families that were resettled in Newtown as part of Syrian vulnerable person resettlement programme earlier this year.
+The group that took part in the cycling training are part of the six families that were resettled in Newtown.
+This was part of Syrian vulnerable person resettlement programme earlier this year.